 Lalitha Krishnan: You can read more about Sanjay Sondhi on the http://www.titlitrust.org.
 Hope you’re enjoying the conservations about conservation.
 I would love some feedback.
 If you know someone who’s doing some interesting work or whose work should be showcased, do write to me at firstname.lastname@example.org.
 And stay tuned for news view and updates from the world of conservation by subscribing to Heart of Conservation.
 Your podcast from the Himalaya.

 *Apologies to Sanjay for not hearing the response during the recording.

 Birdsong by hillside residents

-Disclaimer: Views, thoughts, and opinions expressed in the podcast and show notes belong solely to the guests featured in the episode, and not necessarily to the host of this podcast/blog or the guest’s employer, organisation, committee or other group or individual.
+Disclaimer: Views, thoughts, and opinions expressed in the podcast and show notes belong solely to the guest featured in the episode, and not necessarily to the host of this podcast/blog or the guest’s employer, organization, committee or other group or individual.